DiffCoT: Diffusion-styled Chain-of-Thought Reasoning in LLMs: Introduction

 To this end, we propose \underline{Diff}usion-Styled \underline{C}hain \underline{o}f \underline{T}hought, \textbf{\textsc{DiffCoT}}, which integrates diffusion principles into the CoT framework to mitigate the exposure bias of static teacher-forcing and address the pointwise and local-step supervision issues of prior preference optimization solutions.
 Specifically, 1) \textsc{DiffCoT} modifies only the step-level generation strategy while preserving token-level autoregression, making it straightforward to fine-tune from existing autoregressive models.
 2) By incorporating sliding windows and causal noise masks, \textsc{DiffCoT} unifies generation and revision within a versatile framework, to balance autoregressive and diffusion-styled reasoning.
 3) Moreover, \textsc{DiffCoT} employs sentence-level noise injection to convert the reasoning paradigm into iterative denoising, progressively refining corrupted trajectories into coherent chains of thought, which captures the distributional evolution of reasoning errors to enable recovery from diverse and compounding mistakes.
 Altogether, \textsc{DiffCoT} could establish a unified and adaptive paradigm to CoT reasoning in LLMs.

-Our contributions are summarized as follows: \begin{itemize}[leftmargin=*,nosep] \item We propose \textsc{DiffCoT}, a novel diffusion-styled CoT framework that reformulates multi-step reasoning as an iterative denoising process, effectively mitigating exposure bias and error accumulation in autoregressive CoT reasoning.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*,nosep] \item We propose \textsc{DiffCoT}, a novel diffusion-styled CoT framework that reformulates multi-step reasoning as an iterative denoising process, effectively mitigating exposure bias and error accumulation in autoregressive CoT reasoning.\footnote{The source code is released via \url{https://github.com/caoshidong66/DiffCoT}.}

 \item We introduce a step-level diffusion-based learning strategy that unifies generation and revision through a sliding-window mechanism, enabling retrospective correction of earlier reasoning steps while preserving token-level autoregression.